St Mark’s Chaplaincy in Tuscany and Emilia Romagna

 The heritage that has been given to us in this Chaplaincy can sometimes appear overwhelming because although we hope everyone can benefit from the resources we manage, there also comes with it the huge responsibility of good stewardship.
 Our buildings, and their contents, are enormous community assets which are used extensively, but they require constant maintenance and development for both current and future needs.

-In 2015, we will be launching a major fundraising campaign to address some of our most pressing needs and also to help us look to the future with confidence.
-The objectives are to enable our Mission Statement and by 2021 (the 140th anniversary of the opening of St Mark’s Florence) we hope to have set our Chaplaincy on a sure footing for the next one hundred and forty years.
+Our fundraising is ongoing and the objectives are to enable our Mission Statement.
+By 2021 (the 140th anniversary of the opening of St Mark’s Florence) we hope to have set our Chaplaincy on a sure footing for the next 140 years.

-In terms of the buildings, the connection in Florence with the pre-Raphaelite movement of the Nineteenth Century has meant that we have a most beautifully-decorated church in Via Maggio, one which is arguably unique in the history of art.
+In terms of the buildings, the connection in Florence with the 19th-century pre-Raphaelite has meant that we have a most beautifully-decorated church in via Maggio, one which is arguably unique in the history of art.
 However, the flood of 1966 caused a great deal of damage that has never been properly addressed, and subsequent problems with water have only made this worse.
 The stencilling is a treasure, but one that is incredibly difficult and expensive to restore.
-The visual impact of our church has its own ministry.
-It has inspired generations and continues to do so.
-It is vital that we keep this voice, and vision of God’s majesty, for the future.
+The visual impact of our church has its own ministry: it has inspired generations and is a vital part of our future.

 Access and Inclusion

 We are also deeply conscious that more needs to be done in terms of accessibility for the disabled.
-Sixteenth Century structures like Via Maggio 16/18, or early Twentieth Century ones like St Peter’s Siena, are not ones that easily accommodate these needs.
-An elevator at St Mark’s and better ground-level access at St Peter’s, are essential if we are to enable those who cannot use our (beautiful) staircases or doorways to have a full part in our activities.
-As Listed and historic buildings, however, finding a solution to these needs is both complicated and expensive.
+Sixteenth-century structures like via Maggio 16/18, are not ones that easily accommodate these needs.
+An elevator at St Mark’s is essential if we are to enable those who cannot use our (beautiful) staircases or doorways to have a full part in our activities.
+As a listed and historic building, however, finding a solution to these needs is both complicated and expensive.

 Finally. . .

-If you would like to know more about our vision for the future or feel that you can help in some way and become a part of that vision, as our forebears were, then please tell us how to get in touch with you.
-Thank you.
+There is a long standing tradition of British people supporting the Anglican church in Florence.
+Might you be able to play a part in safeguarding the future of St Mark’s?
+If you would like to know more about our vision for the future or feel that you can in some way help then please get in touch with the Chaplaincy office.